 In 2002, the Data Science Journal focused on data and database management in science and technology.
 It provided descriptions of data systems, their applications, and legal issues.

 The Journal of Data Science states that ‘data science’ means collecting, analyzing, modeling, etc., all sorts of applications.

 Further, many more experts, journals, and publications presented their thoughts on data science.

 Currently, the data science domain combines a variety of tools, technologies, and fields, including statistics, machine learning, computer science, data mining, and data visualization.
 Also, it is implemented in various industry verticals, such as healthcare, finance, government agencies, IT, marketing, and transportation.

 With a tremendous amount of data available today, the job of a data scientist is considered one of the sexiest ones.

 Data Science Life Cycle

 Data acquisition involves acquiring data from all the identified internal and external sources that can help answer the business question(s).
-It is important to track where does the data slice comes from and whether it is up-to-date or not.
-It is recommended to track this information during the entire lifecycle of a data science project as data might need to be re-acquired to test other hypotheses.
+It is important to track where the data slice comes from and whether it is up-to-date.
+It is recommended to track this information during the entire lifecycle of a data science project, as data might need to be re-acquired to test other hypotheses.